Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The replacement journal, "Woolworth News" (tweaked to "Woolworths News" and then "Woolies News") survived for a further 33 years in paper media, before moving to an intranet-based digital news feature called "The Quickie" which was published fortnightly until the business went into Administration in November 2008.

-The Original Virtual Museum is deeply indebted to
+The Woolworths Museum is deeply indebted to

-Mr Reg Gallanders (who served Woolworth with great distinction
+Mr Reg Gallanders

-and to his his son Ray.
+who gave the Company 40 years of exemplary service, and to his his son Ray.

 We used the papers that Reg collected during his career extensively to prepare this website.